bazelbuild/rules_rust/COMPATIBILITY.md

 still present but deprecated to allow smooth migration of their project to the new behavior.

+### Compatibility before 1.0

+All minor version number releases before version 1.0 can be backwards incompatible.
+Backwards incompatible changes still have to follow the the process, but minimum time for migration is reduced to 2 weeks.

 ## What Bazel versions are supported?

 `rules_rust` support the current Bazel LTS at the time of a `rules_rust`